codeprimate/askymyfiles/README.md

 Always run askmyfiles at the root of your project folder!!!

-askmyfiles looks for new and updated information
+askmyfiles looks for new and updated information.

-Adding a file can take a long time
+Add a list of files or directories to ignore in `.askignore` (Like a `.gitignore`).

 To add a directory or file to the local database, then "add":